 Given the increased sophistication and frequency of cyberattacks, enterprises must be extremely vigilant.
 Identifying abnormal usage and gaining enhanced visibility into any and all potential threats is an important tool in the war on cybercrime.

-Here are examples of a couple of alerts we’ve had at Daymark in the last 30 days (actual names and IP addresses have been partially obscured for privacy).
+Here are examples of a couple of alerts we’ve had at Daymark in the past (actual names and IP addresses have been partially obscured for privacy).

 This alert tells us that one of our employees tried to login to our servers from both the U.S. and Poland within 344 minutes.
 That’s a little under 6 hours.
 Given that a non-stop flight from New York to Warsaw is 8 hours 20 minutes (without delays which almost never seems to happen these days!) this attempted login would be impossible.